danielvangelder/IN4325-Information-Retrieval-Project/README.md

 ```

 10. This should complete the installation process.
 Verify that everything is correct by running `verify_installation.py` in the `src` folder.
 This should print `INSTALLATION OK` if everything is working correctly.
 If not, please refer to the installation of [anserini](https://github.com/castorini/anserini), [pyserini](https://github.com/castorini/pyserini) and the following [doc](https://github.com/castorini/pyserini/blob/master/docs/experiments-msmarco-passage.md#data-prep) to debug.

+### Running BM25
+In order to run the BM25 algorithm, run `src/BM25_pyserini.py`.
+Make sure that the locations to the index and query files specified at the bottom are correct.

 ### pygaggle